 The Tom Bredin Athletic Centre, which includes the Reimer Gymnasium, the Riley Fitness Centre and our arena, is the envy of many schools across Canada and beyond.
 In 2017, we celebrated the 50th anniversary of the opening of Dutton Memorial Arena.
-At around the same time we concluded a facilities review where we established that our ice arena requires significant structural work and maintenance.
+At around the same time, we concluded a facilities review where we established that our ice arena requires significant structural work and maintenance.
 With an urgent need for remedial work identified, the Board of Governors created a Task Force to explore the options that would enable us to rejuvenate Dutton Memorial Arena and further enhance our athletic offering.

-As well as providing a much-improved ice facility in fall and winter, the upgrades will drastically increase the numbers of students who benefit from the facility all year round.
+As well as providing a much-improved ice facility in fall and winter, the upgrades will drastically increase the number of students who benefit from the facility all year round.
 The arena will continue to be used as a hockey rink from September to March.
-In an exciting new development, for the remainder of the year it will be converted to a field house with artificial turf replacing the ice surface and will serve as a multi-purpose indoor facility for all SJR students.
+In an exciting new development, for the remainder of the year, it will be converted to a field house with artificial turf replacing the ice surface and will serve as a multi-purpose indoor facility for all SJR students.
 As a result, we will be able to play soccer, rugby and Ultimate and enjoy a wide variety of track and field events as well as other sports.
 This outstanding new indoor facility will prove particularly invaluable to our community in the spring.
 We can continue with our Physical Education and Athletics program when the weather is inclement, or if our fields are flooded.
 Hundreds of students, all playing different sports, will benefit.

-The Government of Canada recommends that children and youth age 5 to 17 should get at least 60 minutes of moderate-to-vigorous intensity physical activity per day.
-Currently only 37.6% of this target group meets the recommendation.
+The Government of Canada recommends that children and youth aged 5 to 17 should get at least 60 minutes of moderate-to-vigorous intensity physical activity per day.
+Currently, only 37.6% of this target group meets the recommendation.
 As one of our four mission pillars, active healthy living is an integral part of our offering.
 By enhancing our athletic facilities, we help improve the physical and mental health of future generations of SJR students.
 By encouraging our students to take part in team sports, we create friendship, camaraderie and leadership opportunities that allow them to develop lifelong relationships with their peers.
 By converting the arena into a year-round facility, we widen its scope and make it inclusive and available to all.

 Head of School